 - Non Invasive body contouring treatments like Coolsculpt

-SC: But first: coffee.
+But first: coffee.

 - Once that’s handled, I take a look at my schedule and plan how I want to manage my day.